-The UESC project has been a success, with annual energy savings within 3% of the original estimates for each of the three full years since completion.
-Other planned energy savings initiatives from Phase II UESC projects set to begin in FY 2018 will include additional lighting and building control upgrades, and chilled water storage improvements.
+The UESC project has been a success, with annual energy savings within three percent of the original estimates for each of the three full years since completion.
+In FY 2018, an investment grade audit was initiated for potential Phase II UESC projects.
+Planned energy savings projects under consideration include additional lighting and building control upgrades, and chilled water storage improvements.
 BNL will periodically evaluate the potential to install a combined heat and power plant and will recommend going forward if a business case develops to make installation a viable alternative.

 To meet the 2025 Scope 3 GHG emissions reduction goal, Scope 3 emissions must be lowered by 5,034 MtCO2e from the FY 2008 baseline of 20,136 MtCO2e.
-Overall, Scope 3 GHG emissions dropped by 6,323 MtCO2e, down 27 percent from FY 2016, and 15.2 percent less than the FY 2008 baseline value of 20,136 MtCO2e.
+Overall, Scope 3 GHG emissions dropped by 1,128 MtCO2e, down seven percent from FY 2017, and 25.6 percent less than the FY 2008 baseline value of 20,136 MtCO2e.
 GHG emissions from electrical transmission and distribution losses decreased 6,696 MtCO2e, accounting for most of the drop.
-The reduction in GHG emissions from transmission and distribution losses was primarily due to a 42.7% drop in the e-Grid Distribution Loss Adjustment Factor, which declined from 9.09% in FY 2016 to 5.21% in FY 2017.
-Unless projected drops in purchased electricity and transmission and distribution loss GHG emissions from the implementation of planned UESC Phase II energy conservation measures and construction of a combined heat and power plant are significant, BNL will need to focus its efforts on reducing GHG emissions from employee business air travel and employee commuting.
-Actions taken in 2017 that will help BNL to reduce GHG emissions from air travel and employee commuting and move forward in achieving the Scope 3 GHG reduction goal included: